University-Group/University-schedual/README.md

 When you make a class schedule, you must take into consideration many requirements (number of professors, students, classes and classrooms, size of classroom, laboratory equipment in classroom, and many others).
 These requirements can be divided into several groups by their importance.
 Hard requirements (if you break one of these, then the schedule is infeasible):

 A class can be placed only in a spare classroom.
 No professor or student group can have more then one class at a time.
 A classroom must have enough seats to accommodate all students.
 To place a class in a classroom, the classroom must have laboratory equipment (computers, in our case) if the class requires it.
 A class should be at the preferred time of the professor or several professors (if a class has more than one professor that teach it).

 Some soft requirements (can be broken, but the schedule is still feasible):

 Preferred time of class by teachers.
 Distribution (in time or space) of classes for student groups.
 Early Class time preferred for student groups.

 # Objects of Class Schedule
 Professor
-The Professor class has an ID and the name of the professor.
-It also contains a list of classes that a professor teaches.
+The Professor class has an ID and the name of the professor and a boolean variable to determine if it is a professor or teacher.
+It also contains a list of classes that a professor teaches and the preferred days and times to teach.

 Students Group
 The StudentsGroup class has an ID and the name of the student group, as well as the number of students (size of group).
 It also contains a list of classes that the group attends.

 Classroom
-The Room class has an ID and the name of the classroom, as well as the number of seats and information about equipment (computers).
-If the classroom has computers, it is expected that there is a computer for each seat.
+The Room class has an ID and the name of the classroom, as well as the number of seats and a boolean variable to determine if it is a laboratory or amphitheater.
 IDs are generated internally and automatically.

 Course
-The Course class has an ID and the name of the course.
+The Course class has an ID and the name of the course, as well as the year related to this course and the specialization.

 Class
-CourseClass holds a reference to the course to which the class belongs, a reference to the professor who teaches, and a list of student groups that attend the class.
-It also stores how many seats (sum of student groups' sizes) are needed in the classroom, if the class requires computers in the classroom, and the duration of the class (in hours).
+CourseClass holds a reference to the course to which the class belongs, a reference to a list of professors who teach, and a list of student groups that attend the class.
+It also stores how many seats (sum of student groups' sizes) are needed in the classroom, if the class requires computers in the classroom, the duration of the class (in hours) and the section that all student groups belong to.

 Chromosome
 The first thing we should consider when we deal with a genetic algorithm is how to represent our solution in such a way that it is feasible for genetic operations such as crossover and mutation.
 Also, we should know how to specify how good our solution is.
 In other words, we should be able to calculate the fitness value of our solution.